Martin Luther King, Jr.

 Near the premature end of his life (1967–1968), the vocabulary in his speeches shifted and he patterned confrontation (and consequently his premature demise) as a result.
 As global tensions increased and public discourse grew more strained, he started more frequently describing events using words associated with conflict and harm instead of joy, love and peace.
 The logical content of his speeches did not change.
 But his most frequently used words did.
 This produced a ratio in which confrontational terms appeared about 1.4 times as often as peaceful ones in his presentations.

-At first glance, the shift over his career from using more peaceful to using more inciting vocabulary words may not seem extreme.
-The ratio changed from 3 times more peaceful to 1.4 times more inciting as his career advanced.
+At first glance, that shift over his career from using more peaceful to using more inciting vocabulary words may not seem extreme.
+The ratio change from 3 times more peaceful to 1.4 times more inciting sounds small.
 However, because the words being considered were the most frequently repeated content ones in his speeches, the change carried disproportionate influence.
 High-frequency words shape tone, emotional climate, and listener experience.
 They can unintentionally affect behavior as well.
 Even a moderate numerical shift can therefore produce a substantial difference in audience response.

 But there was an accidental shift in word frequency that coincided with unwanted global events.